nnja/python/website/content/02-introduction-to-python/190-APIs/final-exercise.md

 For the final exercise of today, we're going to write a small program that requests the top repositories from GitHub, ordered by the number of stars each repository has, then we're going to print the results to our terminal.
 Create a new file called `day_one.py`.

 {{% notice note %}}
 You may need to install the `requests` library using `python -m pip install requests`.
-You may see `pip` used directly, but using `python -m pip` is [reccomended by Python](https://docs.python.org/3/installing/index.html).
+You may see `pip` used directly, but using `python -m pip` is [recommended by Python](https://docs.python.org/3/installing/index.html).
 {{% /notice %}}

 Let's start with our key function, the one that gets the data from the [GitHub API](https://developer.github.com/v3/search/).
 Use the `requests` library to do a GET request on the GitHub search API URL ("https://api.github.com/search/repositories").
 Use `if __name__ == "__main__"` to check to make sure we're running the file directly, and to call our function.
 Don't forget to `import requests`